winni-723/dl4ds-spring-2025-midterm-challenge-winni-723/README.md

 This repository contains the code for the midterm challenge of the course DS542 Deep Learning for Data Science.

 The challenge is in three parts:
-1. Define a relatively simple CNN model and train it on the CIFAR-100 dataset to get a complete pipeline and establish baseline performance.
+1. **Part 1 -- Simple CNN:** Define a relatively simple CNN model and train it on the CIFAR-100 dataset to get a complete pipeline and establish baseline performance.
-2. Use a more sophisticated model, including predefined models from torchvision to train and evaluate on CIFAR-100.
+2. **Part 2 -- More Sophisticated CNN Models:** Use a more sophisticated model, including predefined models from torchvision to train and evaluate on CIFAR-100.
-3. Pretrain a model, or use one of the pretrained models from torchvision, and fine-tune it on CIFAR-100.
+3. **Part 3 -- Transfer Learning from a Pretrained Model:** Pretrain a model, or use one of the pretrained models from torchvision, and fine-tune it on CIFAR-100.
 Try to beat the best benchmark performance on the leaderboard.

+All your models should be built from linear and convoultional layers, as well as pooling, etc. We haven't covered Transformers yet, so don't use Transformer architectures.

+There is example starter template in `starter_code.py` which includes evaluation and submissions generation code.
+We suggest you copy and revise that code for each of the three parts above.
+In other words, your repo should have (at least) the three files, one for each part described above, as well as any supporting files.

 For each part, submit the results to the Kaggle [leaderboard](https://www.kaggle.com/t/3551aa4f562f4b79b93204b11ae640b4).